tokuhirom/Amon2-Docs/source/logging.rst

     warnf("foo");  # warn level
     debugf("ddd"); # debugging level

-You can custommize output format with `$Log::Minimal::PRINT`.
+You can customize output format with `$Log::Minimal::PRINT`.
 And you can select log level with `$Log::Minimal::LOG_LEVEL`.

 For more details, please access to `Log::Minimal <http://search.cpan.org/perldoc?Log::Minimal>`_ pod.